NixOS/rfcs/rfcs/0137-nix-language-version.md

 - [RFC 110](https://github.com/NixOS/rfcs/pull/110) proposing a alternatives to the `with` expression
 - [Nix 2 – a hypothetical syntax](https://md.darmstadt.ccc.de/s/nix2)
 - [Nix language changes](https://gist.github.com/edolstra/29ce9d8ea399b703a7023073b0dbc00d)

+## Drawbacks

+Allowing multiple language versions to coexist will over time introduce a proliferation of syntax highlighters and other tooling.
+Once the language version is accessible though, tooling can at least be adapted in a systematic way.

 ## Alternatives